mikkopiippo/mydatalayer/README.md

 My Data Layer is a WordPress plugin that adds a data layer to the head of each page.
 It is designed to make it easy to track information about the current page and user in a format that can be easily consumed by Google Tag Manager or other analytics tools.

 ## Installation
-Upload the plugin files to the /wp-content/plugins/my-data-layer directory, or install the plugin through the WordPress plugins screen directly.
+Upload the plugin files to the /wp-content/plugins/my-data-layer directory.
-Activate the plugin through the 'Plugins' screen in WordPress

 ## Usage
 Once the plugin is activated, it will automatically add a data layer to the head of each page on your site.
 The data layer will contain the following information: